Pressure grows on Hong Kong over extradition bill

 After forcefully clearing the streets on Wednesday night, police appeared determined to keep control of the business hub.

-Authorities closed several major roads on Thursday morning, and shuttered a major underground rail station -- an interchange for several key lines.
+Authorities closed several major roads on Thursday morning, but a major underground rail station -- an interchange for several key lines -- was later reopened.

 The adjacent high-end Pacific Place shopping mall was also closed, and staff working in the central government administrative building were told the offices would be closed Thursday and Friday.